iresil/NeuralNet/README.md

 | Custom | Mixed or structured data | Multimodal models (e.g. combining text and images) | Can be tailored to specific architectures |

 #### Flatten Layer
-This is the input layer that we're using in our implementation.
-It is typically used for transitioning from spatial data (e.g. images) to linear layers.
-It reshapes its inputs into flat vectors, which will then be passed as input to the linear layers.
+This is the input layer that we'll be using in this implementation.
+It is typically used for reshaping its inputs (e.g. images) into flat vectors, which will then be passed as input to the next layer.

 ### Hidden Layer
-A hidden layer is located "inside" the neural network (i.e. does not directly receive data from the outside world or provide predictions to it).
+A hidden layer is located "inside" the neural network (i.e. it does not directly receive data from the outside world or provide predictions to it).
 It transforms its inputs into a different form to enable learning.
 Its type depends on the type of problem that the neural network is trying to solve.